Skip to content

 Instructor: Prof. Luke Zettlemoyer

 Principles and methods for interpreting and generating natural language.
 Topics may include language models, text categorization, text generation, and syntactic and semantic analysis.
-Prerequisites: CSE D501.
+This course will cover theoretical foundations as well as hands-on experience in carrying out several applied projects in language processing and language modeling.
+Students will be introduced to ethical considerations in natural language processing.
+Prerequisites: CSE D502.
 CSE Modern AI Methods students only.

 Summer 2026